 How is clinical governance achieved at the RNOH?

-In addition to this local framework several statutory bodies monitor the development of clinical governance.
+In addition to this local framework, several statutory bodies monitor the development of clinical governance.
 The National Institute for Clinical Excellence (NICE) provides guidance to the NHS on best practice and the Care Quality Commission (CQC) has been established to provide assessment and effective monitoring of local arrangements and to reduce variations in the quality of care.
 Our CQC review was in November 2001 and a final report was published in February 2002.
-If you wish to see the full report and the RNOH action plans please use the link below.

 The Clinical Governance Department works closely with London South Bank University to set up training courses relating to clinical governance.
 The priority aim of this programme is to ensure that all staff have a basic understanding of clinical governance and its significance in their working lives.
 The department runs a series of successful multi-disciplinary clinical governance seminars for staff to develop an understanding of clinical governance and how it may apply to their own particular area of work.
 All staff are also introduced to clinical governance on their initial induction programme when they commence employment.